HeatherSoron/hackmud_sample_scripts/testing/README.md

 references to scriptors in hackmud and to hook in the standard hackmud library functions, like #s.scripts.lib.get_log().

+It also mocks some #db operations, which is the reason for all the Fiber usage, without Fibers, it's not possible to run synchronous database operations against MongoDB like hackmud.
+This is done courtesy of the mongo-sync package.

 # What do you need?
 You need nodejs 4.0.0 because really-need preprocesses hackmud scripts, and seems to currently only work with that version of node.
 Optionally, you need